Assessing a Bang to the Head in the Outdoors

-This is difficult to know, it could be we see signs quite quickly if it is a major injury, but if the injury is small then it could be up to a few days before we see anything.
+This is difficult to know, it could be we see signs quite quickly if it is a major injury.
+However, if the injury is small then it could be up to a few days before we see anything.
+In this case, ‘small’ does not always mean minor!
 The best way to spot any of these changes is to monitor the casualty closely.
 If we have any suspicions then the casualty should be taken to hospital as soon as possible.

 How do I assess a head injury in a child?

 Children’s heads are large in proportion to their bodies and are more prone to head injuries.
 The signs and symptoms in a child will be similar to an adult but the behaviour of the child will also be a tell tale sign.
 Any loss of balance, seizures or fits, excessive crying, loss of interest in favourite toys, being listless and tiring more easily are all signs to watch out for.
 You should monitor the child regularly.
 You can phone 111 for advice but always go to hospital if any of the above signs and symptoms appear.

 Wearing a helmet when on your mountain bike, skis, crag or horse will help protect the skull from damage but brain and skull injuries can still occur underneath a helmet.
 A good helmet will give you better protection and should be fitted properly and be the right helmet for the activity.
 A helmet may need to be removed to properly assess the casualty.
 You should also send the helmet to the hospital with the casualty so they can assess to potential injury site based on helmet damage.